 Todd Mosby Memorial Scholarship Fund 2011 Inspired by the remarkable athleticism of the late Todd Mosby (a 2000 Musselman High graduate), the Eastern Panhandle WVU Mountaineer Fan Club created this fund in his memory to benefit Berkeley County students with a sports background and financial need who seek to attend WVU.

-Lauren Le-An Porterfield Oblak Memorial Scholarship Fund 2014 — Seed Established by Lauren Porterfield’s siblings, Rhonda, Andrew and Joyce Porterfield, and funded with memorial gifts from family and friends, this fund will award scholarships to female athletes from Martinsburg High School.
+Lauren Le-An Porterfield Oblak Memorial Scholarship Fund 2014 Established by Lauren Porterfield’s siblings, Rhonda, Andrew, and Joyce Porterfield, and funded with memorial gifts from family and friends, this fund will award scholarships to female athletes from Martinsburg High School.

-Paul Ropp Memorial Scholarship Fund 2016 BB&T Wealth, trustee of the W. Paul Ropp Memorial Trust, established this fund at the Community Foundation to provide an annual scholarship to a deserving Martinsburg High School student.
+Paul Ropp Memorial Scholarship Fund 2016 This fund was established at the Community Foundation to provide an annual scholarship to a deserving Martinsburg High School student.
 Mr. Ropp had directed that special consideration be given to a student who would be attending West Virginia University with the intent to major in a scientific field of study.

-Frances Secrist Scholarship Fund 2015 Established by family and friends of M. Frances Secrist, this fund will award scholarships to graduates of Martinsburg High School who will attend a West Virginia college or university to pursue studies in agriculture or animal sciences.
+M. Frances Secrist Scholarship Fund 2015 Established by family and friends of M. Frances Secrist, this fund awards a scholarship to a graduating senior from a Berkeley County public high school who will attend a West Virginia college or university to pursue studies in agriculture or animal sciences.

 J. Oakley Seibert Scholarship Fund 2003 This memorial scholarship, inspired by the life’s work of an outstanding member of our community, helps students from Berkeley, Jefferson, and Morgan Counties attend law school.